Civil procedure in England and Wales: The four tracks

-Note- The Jackson Reforms of 2013 altered the upper limit of the small claims track and the lower limit of the fast track, from £5,000 to £10,000.
+The Jackson Reforms of 2013 altered the upper limit of the small claims track and the lower limit of the fast track, from £5,000 to £10,000.

-Civil Courts
+Procedural rules vary between the different tracks.
+For instance, in the small claims track, the ability to recover costs is relatively limited, and hearings are conducted in a more informal manner as parties are less likely to be represented.

-Civil matters are heard at first instance (i.e. not appeals) in either the County Court or High Court.
-The County Court hears all Small Claim and Fast Track cases.
-County Court centres designated as 'civil trial centres' may also deal with claims allocated to the Multi Track.
-Unless the parties agree, cases above £100,000 in value are not usually tried in the County Court.
+Divisions

 The High Court has three divisions, namely: